 Real-Life Impacts of Turnover Preparedness

 Consider this scenario: A case manager who handled all HMIS reporting for your agency suddenly leaves.
 Without a documented workflow or a reliable support system, the agency could face compliance violations due to late reports and errors in data entry.
 This can result in delays in grant funding, audits, chaos among staff trying to cobble together reports, and breaks in service for vulnerable clients.
+In these situations, the crucial role of high-quality data becomes clear—having accurate, well-managed information is essential for supporting sound business decisions during staff transitions and maintaining operational continuity.

 However, if your agency had standardized workflows, error-checking technology, and a data partner in place, the transition would look much different.
 Reports would continue to be generated on time, new staff would have detailed guidelines to follow, and your operations would remain compliant with funding and regulatory requirements.
 These preventive measures can make the difference between a smooth transition and a disruptive one.